How can I keep my interior paint looking great?

 Issues with Sticking

-Generally speaking, darker coloured paints tend to stick more than lighter coloured paints and higher gloss paints tend to stick more than flat paints.
+Generally speaking, darker colored paints tend to stick more than lighter colored paints and higher gloss paints tend to stick more than flat paints.
 Sticking occurs more often in warm and damp conditions.

 The good news about sticking is that it can be avoided completely with a little bit of patience and simply not reassembling anything until the paint is absolutely dry.